markwrhodes/JupiterToys/README.md

 - The framework could be extended to include the [restclient](https://rubygems.org/gems/restclient) gem to allow simple development of API tests.

-**4. Describe when to use a BDD approach to automation and when NOT to use BDD**
+**4. Describe when to use a BDD approach to automation and when NOT to use BDD** Behaviour-Driven Development is a set of practices that aims to reduce some common wasteful activities in software development such as:

+- Rework caused by misunderstood or vague requirements
+- Technical debt caused by reluctance to refactor code
+- Slow feedback cycles caused by silos and hand-overs

+As stated by the Cucumber documentation, “BDD aims to narrow the communication gaps between team members, foster better understanding of the customer and promote continuous communication with real world examples”.

+What is common in the tech industry is to spend a small amount of time learning a topic such as BDD and skipping the important documentation and recommendations.
+As a result we create Frankenstein concepts such as scrummerfall (Scrum combined with Waterfall).
+The biggest issue with BDD automation is that many do not follow the principles and ideas of BDD.
+Instead, we simple hear a buzzword, BDD, build it, and hope it solves our problems.

+BDD is not a testing tool, it is a process to follow that involves many roles on the software team.
+The first criteria to consider when thinking about adopting BDD is to consider if the organization is willing to adopt it across all roles.
+For example, who is creating the actual BDD spec files.
+Is it the three amigos (Dev, Test, BA) sitting down together, talking, collaborating and leaving with a common language around the system requirements?
+If we can adopt BDD processes widely then it may be suitable to use a BDD approach, otherwise not.